BRC

 To work out what the implied pot odds are, simply add the future bets you think you'll win in this hand to the current bet (while excluding your own bet).
 Then you can go from there in working out what the implied pot odds are.

-Playing hands aggressively in poker is something you shouldn’t be afraid to do.
+Playing hands aggressively in poker is something you shouldn't be afraid to do.
 Even the naturally conservative among us can benefit from strong moves from time to time.
+It pays to keep your opponents on their toes on the poker table, after all.

 But how do you work out if it's the right thing to do?
 Enter reverse implied pot odds.
 This will help you figure out what are the minimum wins and maximum losses that could result from your play.